-Impactful Internships: The Rise to CEO
+Impactful Internships: The Rise to CEO/President

 We have always believed that investing in promising students is a wise investment.
 It turns out we’re in good company.
 These top technology professionals started by working their way up through the corporate ladders from intern to CEO, founder, president and other critical roles in these companies.

 When Jobs was only 12 or 13 he looked up Bill Hewlett in the Palo Alto phone book and called him asking for parts to build something.
 Hewlett picked up the phone and talked to the tween Jobs for 20 minutes about his interests.
-According to Business Insider, Jobs ended up not only receiving the parts he wanted, but a summer job working at Bill’s company, Hewlett- Packard.
+According to Business Insider, Jobs ended up not only receiving the parts he wanted but a summer job working at Bill’s company, Hewlett- Packard.
 It wasn’t a prestigious job, just assembling frequency counters, but Jobs was ecstatic.
-His first day on the job he exclaimed “his favorite thing in the whole world is electronics.”
-It was at this job that Jobs met future business partner of Apple, Steve Wozniak.
+His first day on the job he exclaimed: “his favorite thing in the whole world is electronics.”
+It was at this job that Jobs met the future business partner of Apple, Steve Wozniak.

 Dennis A. Muilenburg

-Dennis A. Muilenburg is the new CEO of Boeing, where he began as an intern.
+Muilenburg is the new CEO of Boeing, where he began as an intern.
 From there he became the Head of the Defense and Space Business, then Chief Operating Officer and President.

-Burns is now the CEO of Xerox, but started at the company as a mechanical engineering summer intern in Norwalk, Connecticut.
+Burns is now the CEO of Xerox but started at the company as a mechanical engineering summer intern in Norwalk, Connecticut.
 In high school, a guidance counselor suggested a career in nursing, teaching or as a nun, but Burns pursued mechanical engineering at NYU followed by her master’s at Columbia.
-Between her internship and becoming CEO she worked in multiple areas of the company including product development and planning.
+Between her internship and becoming CEO, she worked in multiple areas of the company including product development and planning.
 Her work did not go unnoticed and she served as Assistant to the Vice President and then the President along her journey.